Job Opportunities at GVSU Libraries FAQ

 Librarians are full members of the faculty and shared governance model at GVSU.

-What are the criteria for tenure and reappointment?
+What are the criteria for reappointment, tenure, and promotion for librarians?

 Will GVSU cover interview expenses?